Aethina concolor

 What are Hibiscus Flower Beetles?

-Hibiscus flower beetles are oval in shape and around 3mm in size.
+Hibiscus flower beetles are oval in shape, black or dark brown and around 3mm in size.

-They are particularly shy and generally hide in the folds of the flowers.
-Hibiscus beetle chew holes in both the flowers as well as the foliage of hibiscus and related plants such as abutilon.
-Tattered foliage and flowers give a general look of poor health and stress the plants.
+They generally hide in the folds of flowers.
+Hibiscus beetle chews holes in both the flowers and foliage of hibiscus, related plants like abutilon and also roses and dahlias.
+Tattered foliage and flowers aren't just unsightly, they can be very damaging and stressful to the target plants.

 How to protect your plants against Hibiscus Flower Beetles